-7. Tone Down the Encryption
+7. Don't Use the Strongest Possible Encryption

 Not all of us need the incredibly high level of security that 256-bit encryption provides.
 Going down to something a little further down the chain might only change the chances of a breach from practically impossible to merely astronomical.
 It’s not the ideal solution, but in lieu of buying faster hardware, it may be a good compromise.

-8. Connect to the Web via Ethernet
+8. Try Connecting to the Web via Ethernet

 Wi-Fi is an awesome invention and is the only truly practical way to serve all the devices in a given home with Internet access.
-However, a WiFi connection will never be as fast or stable as a direct Ethernet connection.
+However, a Wi-Fi connection will never be as fast or stable as a direct Ethernet connection.